STOIE/recipes/recipes/byrek/README.md

 #### Method

-1. On a plate, break up the cheese with a fork until in a rough gravel.
+1. In a bowl, break up the cheese with a fork or similar until a rough gravel.
 1. Then add the yoghurt and mix together until combined.